Return to Index

 Combo Prompting

-If you are generating an image of a specific character that has a small amount of pictures, you can combine a prose prompt and tags appends in order to obtain something closer to the desired result.
+If you are generating an image of a specific character that has trouble coming out consistently, perhaps because there are other characters with a similar name, you can combine character and franchise tags in order to obtain something closer to the desired result.

 Vibe Transfer